 The Consolidated Condensed Financial Statements are prepared in accordance with GAAP and include amounts based on management's prudent judgments and estimates.
 Actual results may differ from these estimates.
 Management believes that any reasonable deviation from those judgments and estimates would not have a material impact on our consolidated financial position or results of operations.
 To the extent that the estimates used differ from actual results, however, adjustments to the statement of earnings and corresponding balance sheet accounts would be necessary.
 These adjustments would be made in future periods.
-For a discussion of our significant accounting policies, please see the Walgreens Boots Alliance Annual Report on Form 10-K for the fiscal year ended August 31, 2019.
-Some of the more significant estimates include business combinations, goodwill and indefinite-lived intangible asset impairment, cost of sales and inventory, equity method investments, pension and postretirement benefits and income taxes.
-See note 17, new accounting pronouncements, for additional information.
+Some of the more significant estimates include goodwill and indefinite-lived intangible asset impairment, business combinations, cost of sales and inventory, equity method investments, pension and postretirement benefits and income taxes.